hjkwonispl/gnl/README.md

 Improving Explainability of Integrated Gradients with Guided Non-Linearity
 ======================
-This page provide source code of the paper
-'Improving Explainability of Integrated Gradients with Guided Non-Linearity'
+This page provides the source code of the paper 'Improving Explainability of Integrated Gradients with Guided Non-Linearity'

 ## Requirements